Capri Medical Centre

 What are uninsured services?

 Medical Services Plan (MSP) does not pay for all services provided by the physicians and the clinic.
 For example: the time required to complete forms; some driver’s, school, and work medicals; chart transfers and cosmetic procedures.
 These will be billed privately, and payment will be required in full at the time the service is provided.
 A fee schedule for these services is available upon request.

 Can I call about my test results?

-Can I get medical telephone advice?
+Can I get virtual or telephone medical advice?